After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 The price of “Extreme Dog Fence” varies, so check the latest price at

-Dog owners who want some sort of training remote might like this dog fence.
+Dog parents who want some sort of training remote might like this dog fence.
 Along with the in-ground fence, you get a wireless remote that will allow you to send feedback to your dog’s collar if they are misbehaving.

 The remote will work independently from the fence, so you can bring it on walks with your pups.

-I have a friend who has a training remote for her dog and she uses it to walk her dog off leash and let him roam free at the park.
+I have a friend who has a training remote for her dog, and she uses it to walk her dog off-leash and let him roam free at the park.
 If he strays too far from her or gets overexcited and tries to jump on someone, she can call him back with the remote.

 The remote that comes with this system is waterproof and uses a rechargeable battery which is nice.
 The fewer batteries I have to buy, the better!

 - Includes 492ft of electric dog fence wire, with the option of purchasing more to fence up to 10 acres.

 - Feedback options include beep, vibration, and shock.

 - The waterproof collar uses rechargeable batteries for 3-7 days of battery life.
 Batteries can recharge in 2-3 hours.

 - The collars will fit dogs from 11-154 pounds, with neck sizes 8″ to 27″.